mahmoudimus/ac/docs/public/concepts/licensing.md

 ```

 Your add-on should check this value to determine the license status of the instance associated with
 the current request.
+Note, you will need to declare `READ` [scope](../scopes/scopes.html) in order
+to use this resource.
 The `lic` parameter may have one of three values:

  * `active` – the license is valid for this instance and add-on
  * `expired` – a license is present, but it is expired